 Answer: No. The sale of $225 million in General Obligation (GO) bonds under the Parks and Connections program will not result in a secondary property tax increase.
 The City of Tucson will issue new GO bonds as older bonds are retired, with the intent to keep the tax rate constant.

-Question: If approved by voters, can the Proposition 407 funds be used for items not described in the ballot language?
+Question: Can Proposition 407 funds be used for items not described in the ballot language?